Maximum Spontaneous Magnetization and Nambu-Goldstone Mode

+Here, $\Lambda$ is the hypercubic lattice of (\ref{Lambda}) with the even side length $2L$.
 In addition, if $\omega$ is translationally invariant with period 2, then we say that $\omega$ is a translationally invariant infinite-volume ground state.
 For the translationally invariant state $\omega$, the spontaneous magnetization is defined by